 All Par 3's will have a Closest to the Hole competitions for each event, with the winners receiving a gift from a Tour sponsor.

-Additionally, there is an optional 50/50 draw held after every event, with the cost being $5.00 for two tickets.
+Additionally, there is an optional 50/50 draw held after every event, with the cost being $5.00

 The Niagara Golf Warehouse Men's Tour features a season-long Order of Merit competition where players receive points based on their finish for each event.
-The worst point total from the six events will be discarded for each player to determine the winner of the order of Merit At the conclusion of the last event, the Jim McNeil Trophy is awarded to the person at the top of the Order of Merit, signifying the Tour Champion for that season.
+The worst point total from the five events will be discarded for each player to determine the winner of the order of Merit At the conclusion of the last event, the Trophy is awarded to the person at the top of the Order of Merit, signifying the Tour Champion for that season.

 The top 40 players on the Order of Merit gain exempt status for the following year and don't have to go through qualifying.
 The top 40 receive a prize or voucher after the conclusion of the final event.
 Remaining prizes or vouchers will be randomly drawn to players outside the top 40 that stayed for the prize presentation.